kfm20/DataProject_ElwhaRiver/README.md

 Project year| Year of sampling project, extending from 1-5 years|character|year

-**USGS_ElwhaDischarge_After_processed.csv**
-**USGS_ElwhaDischarge_During_processed.csv**
+**USGS_ElwhaRiverDischarge_TimeStamped_processed.csv**

-These have the same parameters as the above datasets but their date ranges are different.
-The "during" data set corresponds with the data following dates during the dam removal process, all dates from September 15, 2011 to August 26, 2014.
-The "after"" data set corresponds with data following dates after the dam removal process was complete, August 27, 2014 to September 30, 2016.
+This have the same parameters as the above datasets but it has an additional column labeled "TimeStamp".
+This character column distinguishes "during" data that follows dates during the dam removal process, all dates from September 15, 2011 to August 26, 2014.
+The "after"" data follows dates after the dam removal process was complete, August 27, 2014 to September 30, 2016.

 ## Scripts and code